 "Great story!
-The voice never wavers, and I was hooked from the first sentence.
-This ought to win an award!"
+The voice never wavers, and I was hooked from the first sentence."

 "Beautifully written and a very satisfying ending."

-DEATH WILL EXTEND YOUR VACATION is out in a new e-edition.
-Bruce and his friends take shares in a lethal clean and sober group house in the Hamptons.
+In DEATH WILL EXTEND YOUR VACATION, Bruce and his friends take shares in a lethal clean and sober group house in the Hamptons.